 Instructor: Robert Kent

 This is a workshop for those who are serious about their writing.
-It's also intended for writers strong enough to take criticism like a professional.
+Every participant needs to be prepared to produce new writing of their own every week in addition to providing written notes and in-person feedback about others' writing during workshop sessions.
+This is a workshop for writers strong enough to take criticism like a professional.
 Personal criticism will not be tolerated, but your fiction will be broken down and rewritten until it is killed or cured.
 Weak writers need not apply.

 Register online or download and print a registration form.

 You must have a current membership to take any discount on classes